Burke Costanza & Carberry LLP, Merriville/Valparaiso,

 United Neighborhoods Inc.

-United Neighborhoods Inc. (UNI) is a 501 (c) (3) Organization with a primary focus in the many facets of homeownership.
+United Neighborhoods Inc. (UNI) is a 501 (c) (3) Organization with a primary focus in the many facets of home ownership.
 Their mission is to engage people of all socioeconomic and cultural backgrounds and give them the tools necessary to realize the dream of owning their own home.
-In their effort to empower the community they serve, they offer FREE monthly Home Buyer Education workshops.
+In their effort to empower the community that they serve, they offer FREE monthly Home Buyer Education workshops.
 These workshops are facilitated by a Certified Housing Counselor in accordance with HUD rules and regulations.
 The topics include budgeting, credit building, home inspections, down payment assistance programs, and much more.
 Classes are advertised in local newspaper and websites, and they are frequently filled to capacity (15 to 20 participants).